fortrabbit/legal/sub-processors.md

 ## Recruitment software

-We are using a software to manage our hiring processes, to source, evaluate and track applicants.
-Currently we are using **Breezy** for this.
-Open positions can be found under [fortrabbit.breezy.hr](https://fortrabbit.breezy.hr/).
+We are using a software to manage our hiring processes, to evaluate and track applicants.
+Currently we are using **Recruitee** for this.
+Open positions can be found under [fortrabbit1.recruitee.com](https://fortrabbit1.recruitee.com).

 ## Account meta data